corbosiny/AIVO-StreetFigherReinforcementLearning/README.md

 #### trainNetwork

 For training the method of policy gradients is used.
 A dense reward function has been designed so that the Agent can be given frequent rewards for using good moves.
 Policy gradients essentially uses the reward for each state, action, new state sequence as the gradient for training our network.
 The gradient vector then has the index of the move chosen set to the reward and all other indices are left zero.
 So the network is either trained to pick solely that move more or less in that state depending on the reward, but other moves are not penalized.

 ---
+## Further Help

+If you have any further questions on how to use or modify this project feel free to open up an issue so that others can see the discussion and benifit from the answer.
+However before asking any issues please check to see if your issue has been answered before to avoid redundancy.
+If you have any questions regarding contributing please refer to the contributing guidelines for more information.

+---
 ## References: